Cray-HPE/docs-csm/operations/network/management_network/aruba/bgp_basic.md

 # Border Gateway Protocol (BGP) Basics

-“The primary function of a Border Gateway Protocol (BGP) speaking system is to exchange network reachability information with other BGP systems.
+"The primary function of a Border Gateway Protocol (BGP) speaking system is to exchange network reachability information with other BGP systems.
 This network reachability information includes information on the list of Autonomous Systems (ASes) that reachability information traverses.
-This information is sufficient for constructing a graph of AS connectivity for this reachability, from which routing loops may be pruned and, at the AS level, some policy decisions may be enforced.” –rfc4271A
+This information is sufficient for constructing a graph of AS connectivity for this reachability, from which routing loops may be pruned and, at the AS level, some policy decisions may be enforced." –rfc4271A

 BGP is configurable to run in either internal (iBGP) or external (eBGP) mode.